Skip to content

 As explained in lecture, domain name resolvers can operate either recursively or iteratively.
 More technical explanation on the two modes can be found in Section 4.3.1 RFC1034.

-To resolve a domain name, for instance www.cis.gvsu.edu, an iterative client must consult at least three nodes (one at each level):
+To resolve a domain name, for instance www.cis.gvsu.edu, an iterative client must consult at least three different servers (one at each level):

 TIP

-The same sequence also applies to shorter domain names, such as github.io:
+The same 3-step sequence also applies to shorter domain names, such as github.io, google.com, or gvsu.edu:

-When sending an A-type question to a name server, ideally your client gets an A-type answer and this completes the IP address resolution.
-However, occasionally, a name server may respond with:
+When sending an A-type question to a name server (step 3 in the two examples above), ideally a resolver program receives an A-type answer (IP4 address) and this completes the IP address resolution.
+However, the response from a name server may be a different type:

-• An NS-type answer containing the details of (alternate) name servers, in which case your client to resend the A-type question to the said name server
+• An NS-type answer containing the details of (alternate) name servers, in which case your resolver program must resend the A-type question to the said name server

 Host Name Aliases